lyle-morris-sudo/pixel/components/shell_left.md

 | Shell       | Purpose |
 |:----------- | :------ |
 | Header      | The highest level of navigation.
 The header can be used on its own for simple products or be used to trigger the left and right shells. |
-| Left shell  | An optional shell that is used for a product’s navigation.
+| Left        | An optional shell that is used for a product’s navigation.
-| Right shell | An optional shell that shows additional system level actions or content associated with a system icon in the header.
+| Right       | An optional shell that shows additional system level actions or content associated with a system icon in the header.
 | Footer      | An optional shell that shows copyright information or mirrored site navigation.